 - In a heavy saucepan heat the vegetable oil over medium-high heat.
 Add onion and garlic, and cook, stirring, for 10 minutes.
 Do not let them color.
 Add aji amarillo paste and tomato, and cook 10 minutes longer.

 - Incorporate the fish stock, coriander paste, bring to a boil and cook for a few minutes.
 Add potatoes, rice, corn, red peppers, and green peas.
+Season with salt and pepper.
 Lower the heat and cook partially covered until the potatoes and rice are tender.

 - Finally add the fish, cook for 3 – 4 minutes or until the fish is cooked through.
 Turn off the heat and serve immediately.